If you’ve been hearing lots of stories about keto diet weight loss success, here’s how you can go about having your own success story.

 But the answer to the question you’ve been waiting for is that you can lose up to a pound a day your first week or two.

 Keep in mind, however, that much of it will be water weight.
 Why not fat?

 It’s because stored blood sugar binds to water.
 And if you’re starving yourself of the carbs, the sugar-water chemical bonds will break.

 After you adjust to the diet and you’re in a state of ketosis, the weight loss will be more gradual.

 Obviously, the more fat you have to lose, the more dramatic the results will be at first.

 Keto Weight Loss Calculator

-To help you determine your best ratio of macros, you can find an online keto weight loss calculator (such as this one).
+To help you determine your best ratio of macros, you can use a free keto macro calculator.

 You simply plug in all your metrics: age, weight, height, gender, activity level, body fat percentage (if you’re not sure, there are pictures to gauge your level) and goals.

 Keto Diet Weight Loss Success Plan: Conclusion